JowoScript/JowoScript/README.md

 	<br>
 	JL Larinda Raya Barat No 10, Larangan, Kota Tangerang Banten, Indonesia
 	<br><br>
 	It makes no difference to me who the president is, because I’m a company owner.
-Recent graduates who are unemployed—the people watching this—can't use my company's product features.
+Recent graduates who are unemployed—the people watching this—can't use PT JowoScript Technology Indonesia company's product features.
 	<br><br>
 	Introduction
 </strong>